Linji Yixuan

 Linji Yixuan (臨濟義玄 (临济义玄, Lin-chi I-hsüan); 臨済義玄 Rinzai Gigen; died 866 CE) was a Tang dynasty (618-907) Chinese monk and teacher of the Hongzhou school of Chinese Chan (Zen).
-Linji was the leading figure of Chan Buddhism in the Tang, and the Recorded Sayings of Linji (Linji yulu), which contains his teachings, is seen as a major Chan/Zen text which exemplifies the iconoclastic and antinomian spirit of Chan/Zen.
-He is also known by the posthumous title Huizhao Chanshi (慧照禪師, “Meditation Master of Illuminating Wisdom”).
+Linji was the leading figure of Chan Buddhism in the Tang era, and the Recorded Sayings of Linji (Linji yulu), which contains his teachings, is seen as a major Chan (Zen) text which exemplifies the iconoclastic and antinomian spirit of Chan.
+He is also known by the posthumous title Huizhao Chanshi (慧照禪師, "Meditation Master of Illuminating Wisdom").

 Linji was a student of Huangbo Xiyun and is also considered to be the founder of the influential Linji school of Chan.
 This school actually developed in the Song dynasty (960-1279) among descendants of Linji, who created various mythic stories about Linji in the process of founding their new school of Zen.
 Today he is seen as the founder of the various Linji regional traditions, including the Japanese Rinzai school, the contemporary Korean Seon schools (all which consider themselves to be of the "Imjae" line, i.e. Linji) and the Lâm Tế school of Vietnamese Zen.